NeverSettels/covid-open-business-tracker/README.md

 ## **Behaviors**

-1. Allows user to input their zipcode []
+1. Allows user to input their zipcode and Google Geocode API converts to lat/lng to display results based off of zip [X]
-2. Allows user to see businesses that are currently open []
+2. Allows user to see businesses that are currently open [X]
-3. Allows user to see a map/list of businesses that are open []
+3. Allows user to see a map/list of businesses that are open [X]
+4. Allows the user to select a type "pharmacy", "restraunts", "liquor-stores", "cannibis shop" (drop-down)
+5. Allows user to type a more specific "keyword" into a form for results for the getBusinesses() API call

 ## **Stretch Goals**

-- Geocoding getting that API working
-- Allowing the user to select a type "pharmacy", "restraunts", "liquor-stores", "cannibis shop" (drop-down)
-- Allowing the user to type a more specific keyword into a form for results for the getBusinesses() API call
 - List of things that are displayed to user: name, address, phone number.
 - Icons display on map pin?
 - Click function to zoom into map location based off user selection (init map function within click function)